GAMS-dev/transfer-r/README.md

 If you are trying to install from source on Windows, the `configure`script will not be executed.
 Instead, a warning will be displayed.
 Since there is only one dependency i.e., zlib, if the installation fails and throws errors with `compress` and `uncompress`, it is suggested that `zlib` should be inspected first.

+Note:
+The configure script is generated using `autoconfig` with the help of configure.ac file and should be modified only by modifying the configure.ac and running `autoconfig configure.ac`.